-VI.
-"RESULTING TRUST" VS. "CON-STRUCTIVE TRUST."
-In Mills v.
+V. "RESULTING TRUST" VS. "CONSTRUCTIVE TRUST."In Mills v.
 Gray, 147 Tex.
 33, 210 S.W.2d 985, 987-88 (1948), the Texas Supreme Court drew the following distinction between a resulting trust and a constructive trust:

 Resulting and constructive trusts are distinguishable, but there is some confusion between them.
-From a practical viewpoint, a resulting trust involves primarily the operation of the equitable doctrine of consideration - the doctrine that valuable consideration and not legal title determines the equitable title or interest resulting from a transaction whereas a constructive trust generally involves primarily a presence of fraud, in view of which equitable title or interest should be recognized in some person other than the taker or holder of the legal title.
-[Citing 54 AM.
-JUR.
+From a practical viewpoint, a resulting trust involves primarily the operation of the equitable doctrine of consideration - the doctrine that valuable consideration and not legal title determines the equitable title or interest resulting from a transaction - whereas a constructive trust generally involves primarily a presence of fraud, in view of which equitable title or interest should be recognized in some person other than the taker or holder of the legal title.
+[Citing 54 Am.
+Jur.
 22, § 5.]

-VII.
+VI.
 EXPRESS TRUSTS.
-Property held by a trustee for the benefit of a beneficiary is not owned by the beneficiary.
+Property held by a trustee for the benefit of a beneficiary is not owned by the benefit of a beneficiary is not owned by the beneficiary.
+See Paragraph XII.B below.
 Instead, the trustee owns legal title and the beneficiary has a beneficial interest in the trust property.
 Bradley v.
 Shaffer, 535 S.W.3d 242, 248 (Tex.
 App.--Eastland 2017, no pet.).
-However, where the beneficiary has an unconditional right to have the property free of trust, then the property is treated as if it is owned by the beneficiary, even if legal title is in the hands of the trustee.
+However, where the beneficiary has an unconditional right to have the property free of trust, then the property is treated as if it is owned by the beneficiary, even if legal title is the trustee.
+See Sharma v.
+Routh, 302 S.W.3d 355 (Tex.
+App.--Houston [14th Dist.]
+2009, no pet); In Re Marriage of Long, 542 S.W.2d 772 (Tex.
+Civ.
+App.--Texarkana 1976, no writ).